abdelaziz321/abdelaziz321.github.io/content/articles/2020-11-30-developing-real-time-applications-part-1.md

 Now imagine we have a server that serves a client chat application which is built using the **short polling** technique.
 If we have 1 client communicating with the server then each HTTP request is considered as a different TCP connection.
 And If we have multiple clients then the server needs to handle multiple TCP connections for every single client. of course this is high overhead.

-What web-socket protocol is introduced is to use only single TCP connection for every single client. and data can be sent in both directions between the client & server.
+What web-socket protocol is introduced is to use only a single TCP connection for every single client. and data can be sent in both directions between the client & server.

 WebSocket Protocol consists of 2 parts:

 1. **handshake**:
    - a client sends a traditional HTTP request with some specific headers like `Upgrade: WebSocket`, `Connection: Upgrade`.
    - if the server supports the WebSocket Protocol, it will replay with some headers and completes the handshake.
-2. **data transfer**: if the handshake is successful,(the client & server have agreed to use the existing TCP connection as a WebSocket connection), each side can send **messages** whenever he wants.
+2. **data transfer**: if the handshake is successful, (the client & server have agreed to use the existing TCP connection as a WebSocket connection), each side can send **messages** whenever he wants.

 This diagram will help us to remember the difference between the traditional HTTP and Websocket Protocol: